-NET MODULE Web Manager
+NET MODULE WebManager

 Admin Password Setup Please set a password for the admin account.

-It shall have a minimum length of 6 characters and cor tain at least 2 numbers and 2 letters.
+It shall have a minimum length of 6 characters and contain at least 2 numbers and 2 letters.

-Username: admin

-Enter new password:
+Username: admin Enter new password:

 Confirm new password:

 Configure automatic mobile data connection

 Apply

+NetModule Insights

-NetModule Insights our mailing and get the latest news it software releases and much more
+Subscribe to our mailing and get the latest news about software releases and much more

 NetModule Router Simulator Hostname netbox Software Version 4.4.0.103 © 2004-2020, NetModule AG